Spine Conditions We Treat

 Our orthopedic practice specializes in treating a wide range of spine conditions to help our patients regain mobility and improve their overall quality of life.
 Our experienced team of orthopedic specialists is equipped with the latest technology and techniques to diagnose and treat various spine conditions, including:

-• Sciatica: Sciatica typically affects one side of the lower body, causing pain, numbness, and tingling from the lower back, through the buttocks, and down the leg.
+Sciatica typically affects one side of the lower body, causing pain, numbness, and tingling from the lower back, through the buttocks, and down the leg.
+Our comprehensive approach to treatment includes spinal care to address the root causes of sciatica and provide effective relief.

 Spinal fractures: can occur from trauma, such as a car accident or fall.